-My favorite books as a child were stories from ancient Greek history and mythology.
-They challenged my imagination – for example, the story that Athena, the goddess of wisdom and military victory, was born out of Zeus’s head because Zeus had swallowed her pregnant mother, Metis, the goddess of crafty thought and wisdom, fearing that their children would outsmart him and rule the world.
-When the time came for Athena to be born, Zeus developed a terrible headache, and so the smith god, Hephaistos, opened Zeus’ head with an axe.
-Out of the crack Athena stepped out, fully grown and in full battle armor.
+As a teenager my interest shifted towards fantasy pictures.
+Books on Greek history and mythology challenged my imagination.
+Athena was born out of Zeus’s head after Zeus swallowed her pregnant mother, Metis, the goddess of crafty thought and wisdom, fearing that their children would outsmart him and rule the world.
+Eventually Zeus developed a terrible headache and the smith god, Hephaistos, opened Zeus’ head with an axe.
+Athena stepped out of the crack, fully grown and wearing battle armor.

-I thought this and other similarly mind-boggling scenarios could not have happened in our usual physical world, but rather in some parallel, metaphysical and metaphorical reality that mirrored our world but was more unstable and fluid.
+Of course, such mind-boggling scenarios were impossible in our physical world.
+They happened rather in some metaphysical reality that existed parallel to ours and mirrored our world metaphorically, but was more unstable and fluid.
 That parallel world of gods and titans was one gigantic, swirling, and never ending cataclysm of creation – the proto-world giving birth to concepts, ideas, laws, and various archetypes.
-Their reflections then populated our physical world as material objects visible to our mortal eyes, or physical and metaphysical laws comprehensible to our mortal minds.
+Their reflections then populated our physical world in the form of material objects visible to the mortal eye, or in the form of natural laws which our mortal minds could discern.

-Thus, the incomprehensible and indescribable in human terms birth of a goddess is reflected in our physical world as a much simpler story involving cannibalism, headache, axe, and the birth of a fully grown adult from a cracked skull.
+In this example, the indescribable in human terms birth of a goddess became reflected in our physical world as a down-to-earth story about headache, cannibalism, cracking skulls with an axe, and the birth of a fully grown and clothed adult out of father’s head.